-The kids are now back at school and my husband and I have got into a good working from home groove.
-Now that I’m used to it I actually like having him around, which is fortunate because he plans to work from home long-term.
+The kids are now back at school, and my husband and I have got into a good working-from-home groove.
+Now that I’m used to it, I actually like having him around, which is fortunate because he plans to work from home long-term.

 Natalie Gordon, brand manager at Aarons Outdoor, says it’s an option a lot of Australians have been going for.
-“Garden rooms have always been a popular product line for us, however since late March, we have almost doubled our orders – unprecedented during the ‘slow season’ for outdoor products.”
+“Garden rooms have always been a popular product line for us; however, since late March, we have almost doubled our orders – unprecedented during the ‘slow season’ for outdoor products.”

 But the advantage of converting a shed into an office space is that it’s a quick way to create another room.
 We could have another office space without the pain or expense of a renovation.
-And, as Gordon points out, for most sheds you don’t even need planning permission.
+And, as Gordon points out, for most sheds, you don’t even need planning permission.

 “If the room or shed complies with state and council requirements as an ‘exempt structure’, you shouldn’t need planning permission.
-However, if you are going to have customers or clients come to your home office, this could cause an impact to your neighbours and may require planning permission,” she says.
+However, if you are going to have customers or clients come to your home office, this could cause an impact on your neighbours and may require planning permission,” she says.

 If you already have a garden shed, then perhaps you can turf out the tools and potting mix and convert the space into an office.
-“If your structure is safe, providing that the space is habitable, in most cases you can convert a shed or garage,” says Gordon.
+“If your structure is safe, providing that the space is habitable, in most cases, you can convert a shed or garage,” says Gordon.

 “You will also need to check if there are any materials containing asbestos within your structure, as this will make it potentially hazardous to make alterations.”

-Then there are practical considerations such as electrics (which need to be checked and connected by a qualified electrician) and plumbing (note – if this is something you’ll require you will need to consult your local council).
+Then there are practical considerations such as electrics (which need to be checked and connected by a qualified electrician) and plumbing (note – if this is something you’ll require, you will need to consult your local council).

-In theory, a shed-office sounds like the answer to all my problems.
-The only question is who will be moving outside, me or my husband?
+In theory, a shed office sounds like the answer to all my problems.
+The only question is, who will be moving outside, me or my husband?